LiavCohn/job-logs-dashboard/PROCESS.md

   - Adjusted prompt length and context window to balance response quality and API limits.
   - Added user instructions to clarify what kind of questions the AI can answer (e.g., trends, outliers, summaries).

-### Dashboard & Metrics
-- **Delta Explanation**: Iterated on the UI and documentation to clarify what "delta" means in the context of job logs.
-- **Chart Y-Axis Formatting**: Improved prompts and code to format large numbers in a compact, readable way (e.g., 1K, 1M).

 ---